retooth2/xenharmlib/doc/prim_seq.rst

          UpDownNoteSeq([C0, D0, E0, C0, D0], 31-EDO)

 Index-based construction can be especially useful for dealing with segments in 12-tone music.
-The following snippet e.g. creates a random 12-tone segment and prints the result as a note sequence:
+The following snippet, e.g., creates a random 12-tone segment and prints the result as a note sequence:

 .. code-block:: python